core-wg/comi/draft-ietf-core-comi.md

   identity operation-failed {
     base error-tag;
     description
-      "Returned by the CoMI server when the operation request can't be processed successfully.";
+      "Returned by the CORECONF server when the operation request can't be processed successfully.";
   }

   identity invalid-value {
     base error-tag;
     description
-      "Returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not
+      "Returned by the CORECONF server when the CORECONF client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not